-Some investors become waitlisted when so many people apply to invest that the company receives more money than they can legally accept.
-Instead of reducing the size of everyone's investment, founders may choose which investors to accept and may prioritize those who can help their company the most.
+Some investors are waitlisted when so many people apply to invest that the company receives more money than they can legally accept.
+Instead of reducing the size of everyone's investment, founders may choose which investors to accept and may prioritize those who can help the most.

 You can decrease your chance of being waitlisted by applying to invest early, connecting your social networks, and filling out your profile.

-The closing process is long and mighty!
-There are a bunch of SEC guidelines and regulations we have to abide by, lots of paperwork to do – you get the idea.
-It takes 1-2 months for us to finalize a fundraise after it closes.
-Once all funds have been sent to the company, your investment will be marked as confirmed.
+In order to execute your investment, there are a bunch of SEC guidelines and regulations we have to abide by.
+Sometimes, it can take 1-2 months for us to finalize a fundraise after it closes.
+Once your funds have been sent to the company, your investment will be marked as confirmed.